Home » Why I Support Historic Designation

 To this resident- the pros outweigh the cons.

 If you are new to the historic designation discussion, please submit your questions through the contact form on our website.
 You can also reach out directly to the City’s Urban Conservator, Doug.
-He has offered many times for residents to reach out with their questions.
+He has offered many times for residents to reach out with their specific questions on how historic designation would impact a planned home project.

 We are also planning on focusing our July 14 General Meeting on historic designation.
 This will be our fourth meeting focused on the topic.
 Many thanks to volunteers that have worked to bring this to our neighborhood over the past three years.
 Our goal is to (again!) have knowledgeable experts available to answer specific questions and help residents make informed decisions.
-If you are still undecided, I encourage you to attend and ask your questions.
+Please come with a specific project that you want to do to your home and get guidance on whether or not HD would impact it or not.
+(It will be best if you have pictures of your home from your street with you as well.)
+I encourage you to attend and ask your questions.

 Reginald Crutcher